As Nevadans, we love our state. That’s why we throw a big party complete with a parade every year to celebrate its birthday.

 5. Beard Contest.
 With categories like longest, scruffiest, best groomed, reddest, blackest, whitest and more, you’re sure to see all configurations of facial hair.
 It starts right after the parade at McFadden Plaza.

 6. Nevada Day Powwow.
-The powwow features more than 200 dancers, along with arts and crafts vendors and traditional American Indian games Oct.
-26-28 at the MAC, 1860 Russell Way,
+The powwow features more than 200 dancers, along with arts and crafts vendors and traditional American Indian games at Stewart Indian School.

 7. Chili Feed.
-Sen. Dean Heller, R-Nev., will be serving up the spicy vittles from the upstairs ballroom of the Carson City Nugget from noon-2 p.m.
+Attend the annual chili feed where the Nugget is serving up the spicy vittles from the upstairs ballroom of the Carson City Nugget from noon-2 p.m.

 8. Pancake Breakfast.
 The Republican women griddle the fare from 7-9:30 a.m. at the Governor’s Mansion.
 The Nevada Builders Alliance Women’s Council will host a pancake breakfast at Red’s Old 395 at 7 a.m.